Local Foods Program Coordinator

 Sample budgets are available to help produce growers track production and return

 Produce growers may not grow the same quantity of product as farmers who plant conventional crops, but tracking the numbers is just as important, if not more so.

-An article published in the November issue of Ag Decision Maker and its corresponding publication called “Iowa Fruit and Vegetable Production Budgets,” outline the importance of good record keeping, and offer links to enterprise budget worksheets, and fruit and vegetable budget decision tools.
+An article published in Ag Decision Maker and its corresponding publication called “Iowa Fruit and Vegetable Production Budgets,” outline the importance of good record keeping, and offer links to enterprise budget worksheets, and fruit and vegetable budget decision tools.

 Enterprise budgets are available for more than a dozen fruits and vegetables commonly grown in Iowa, and producers can update them with their own numbers and unique situation.

 “Producers can use this as a decision-making tool, allowing them to focus on a specific crop, per season, as they track expenses versus sales,” said Emily Coll, program coordinator with Farm, Food and Enterprise Development at Iowa State University Extension and Outreach.

 The publication comes at a time when many producers and commodity farmers are considering ways to diversify their farm operations, to achieve profitability.